 A mentor is an expert with considerable experience in their domain and will personally be a friend, philosopher and guide to the fellow in his/her journey.
 They help the fellows regularly on personal progress and development.
-All the advisors and team of the fellowship part take in this.
-Additionally, the following experts also are a part of the mentoring and training of the fellows.
+We are lucky to be supported by our advisors who are extremely passionate towards exposing young people to social issues that India is facing and involving them in nation building.
 Click on image to view LinkedIn profile.

 Mohit Satyanand is a multi-potentialite.
 After an M.A. from Delhi School of Economics, he joined Hindustan Lever, establishing India’s first snack food brand, Crax.
 From 1981-89, he was with Theater Action Group (TAG), where he acted, handled sound and light design and the business end.
 Since 2009, he is with the theatre group, Wide Aisle.
 In 1990, he co-founded Teamwork Films that focuses on performing arts, and produces several arts festivals, including the Jaipur Literary Festival.
 Mohit is consulting editor, Outlook Money, where he oversees the magazine’s coverage of the equity sector.
 Mountain-lover and life-long trekker, recently taken to half-marathons and angel investing.

 Rukmini Datta has worked for 20 years on issues of human development and social change, spanning a large spectrum.
 She has anchored implementation projects in both, rural and urban, non-government organisations, and independently created and executed support agendas at the country’s oldest and largest, private philanthropy, The Tata Trusts.
 She has worked with the Corporate Social Responsibility team of a leading pharmaceutical company.
 Rukmini is currently working with Start Up! on incubation and impact acceleration of social ventures in the non-profit sector.